 Social media is largely a top-of-funnel marketing platform while email takes over once leads have been generated, serving as a middle-of-funnel marketing tool.
 While used for distinctly different purposes, they can be allies and improve each other.

 Use email to promote your social media pages and increase social shares.
 This is an easy one : add social media buttons or links to every email you send to subscribers.
+Email marketing is still very effective and can help you increase visibility for your posts.

 Leverage social to build your subscribers list.
 There are several ways to go about this.
 Twitter Lead Generation Cards are a popular option to collect information on customers.
 You can also use them to promote a piece of content or offer exclusive access to content, such as a whitepaper or ebook.
 Check out more Twitter marketing tips here.